datacoves/dbt-coves/README.rst

    dbt-coves extract airbyte

-Extracts the configuration from your Airbyte sources, connections and destinations (excluding credentials) and stores it in a folder.
-This feature is useful when you like having everything versioned in git.
+Extracts the configuration from your Airbyte sources, connections and destinations (excluding credentials) and stores it in the specified folder.
+The main goal of this feature is to keep track of the configuration changes in your git repo, and rollback to a specific version when needed.

 Load configuration to Airbyte